 My two weeks (yes, I lasted two weeks) in this dump continued in exactly the same way: a vicious circle of filth and casual sexual harassment.
 Topless Danny tried to kiss me one night and the owner complimented by boobs in Spanish whenever he was drunk (never thought I’d need to use Google Translate for that).
 Regarding the filth, I left with bites all over my body.
 Ain’t many mosquitos in Medellín – WHAT IS BITING ME!?

 After the mental scarring, I have decided that I will never use Workaway again.
 Hell, I might not even work again.

 Have you had an equally traumatic volunteering experience?
-Tell me about it in the comments, maybe we can go halves on some counselling.
+Tell me about it in the comments, maybe we can go halves on some counseling.